+Hygienic design intentionally creates or improves spaces and equipment so they can be cleaned and sanitized as appropriate.
 This post, associated PDF guide and checklist (PDF and Excel) are tools we developed to help apply hygienic and sanitary design practice on produce farms.
 These tools cover the five key principles of hygienic design for produce […]

+The intentional, directional, and reliable flow of water is important to ensure agricultural water is “safe and of adequate sanitary quality”.
 This post provides information on the importance of backflow prevention and some common practices that help mitigate the risk of backflow.
-You can also view a recorded webinar on this topic […]
+You can also view presentation slides and a recorded webinar on this topic […]

+A PDF of this case study is available for download here.
 Silas Doyle-Burr is managing Last Resort Farm in Monkton, VT, taking over the operations from his parents on the farm he grew up at.
 The farm was purchased in 1987 and transitioned from dairy farming to vegetable production in 1993.
 They now grow 26 […]

 Silas Doyle-Burr is managing Last Resort Farm in Monkton, VT, taking over the operations from his parents on the farm he grew up at.
 The farm was purchased in 1987, and transitioned from dairy farming to vegetable production in 1993, and now grow 26 different crops split just about evenly retail vs. wholesale.
 The following […]

 Lisa MacDougall has led Mighty Food Farm through start-up, relocation from rented land to owned land, and now through the construction of a brand-new 60 ft x 90 ft wash and pack shed.
 She’s done this all while producing a diverse mix of organic vegetables, tree fruit and berries on fourteen acres, now, in Shaftsbury. […]